azerion/bluestack-sdk-android/dfp-adapter-android.md

 // For handling click
 adView.setStoreView(mMAdvertiseNativeContainer);
 ```

 ### 3. Location

-- If a user has granted your app location permissions, Ad Manager automatically passes this location data to the SDK.
-The SDK uses this data to improve ad targeting without requiring any code changes in your app.
-- You can specify location-targeting information in the ad request as follows:
+You can specify location-targeting information in the ad request as follows:

 ```java
 PublisherAdRequest request = new PublisherAdRequest.Builder()